even4void/aliquote/content/post/fzf-lua-as-git-browser.md

 ---
-title: "Fzf Lua as Git Browser"
+title: "Using fzf-lua as a Git browser"
 date: 2026-07-16T20:47:50+02:00
-draft: true
+draft: false
-tags: []
+tags: ["vim"]
 categories: ["2026"]
 ---

 As you may know, I tend to stick to a few tools that allow me to do 80% of my job quickly in Neovim.
-This means that I barely use more than 5 plugins, and most of them offer some bindings to [fzf-lua][1].
+This means that I barely need more than 5 plugins, and most of them offer some bindings to [fzf-lua][1].

 ```shell